daradermody/poll-watch/README.md

 bun start
 ```

-Results refresh every 30 seconds.
+Results refresh every 10 seconds.
 Comparison with 10 minutes ago is shown in the brackets.
 EV stands for electoral votes.

 The states being displayed can be changed by editing the `STATES_TO_WATCH` value at the top of the file.

-The Guardian's API is used for retrieving voting data.
+The Guardian's API is used for retrieving voting data, which uses calls from AP.
 When The Guardian calls states, the rows highlight accordingly.

 # Vote Difference Watcher
 If the votes for each candidate in a state are very close, you can watch the number of votes that one of them is ahead by: